 Unofficial Etiquette: Please be polite to coordinators at other institutions.
 Getting an outside student set up for a rotation is time-consuming and requires quite a bit of work behind the scenes.
 We understand that things will happen

 that are out of your control and you may need to drop a rotation unexpectedly.
-If you must drop a visiting rotation less than 2 weeks before the scheduled start date please contact the host site right away to let them know.
+If you must drop a visiting rotation less than two weeks before the scheduled start date, please contact the host site right away to let them know.

-I am interested in a rotation at an institution that does not use VSAS.
+I am interested in a rotation at an institution that does not use VSLO.
 How do I get started?

 or comparable school official to attest to and sign off on your enrollment, student standing, liability coverage, personal health insurance, etc. A letter of good standing may also be required.
 All application forms and letter requests

-can be dropped off/mailed/emailed to Emma Faustner in the OMSE.
+can be dropped off/mailed/emailed to the Advanced Integration Level Curriculum Coordinator in the OME.
 Some institutions may have their own online system which will require forms to be completed electronically and items to be uploaded.
-Emma will help with those as well.
+The coordinator will help with those as well.